-- 15 26 Sv.
-For comparison, CCSM3's maximum Atlantic MOC (AMOC) was about 20 Sv (Collins et al., 2006), whereas the maximum AMOC in CCSM4 was 24 Sv (Gent et al., 2011).
-However, whereas these configurations used different mixing parameterizations in the ocean model, the ocean models in CESM-CAM5.3 and CESM-CAM5.5 are largely the same.
-A possible reason for the differences between the two configurations is in the simulation of the surface wind stress (Fig. 9) in the north Atlantic.
-Whereas CESM-CAM5.3 and CESM-CAM5.4 contain positive biases in the Labrador Sea, this has been - 20 largely reduced in the CESM-CAM5.5 simulations.
+lantic.
+Whereas CESM-CAM5.3 and CESM-CAM5.4 contain positive biases in the Labrador Sea, this has been largely reduced in the CESM-CAM5.5 simulations.
 It is also possible that differences in the simulated AMOC could arise from the simulation of surface wind stresses over the Southern Ocean (Delworth and Zeng, 2008).
 Overall, however, it does not appear that the inclusion of CLUBB degrades the simulation of AMOC in CESM-CAM5.5.
-Observational estimates generally show a maximum AMOC of 20 Sv (Buckley and Marshall, 2016; Lumpkin and Speer, 2007), suggesting that most current and past configurations of CESM and CCSM potentially overestimate AMOC, though all configurations are inline with uncertainty - estimates (Orsi et al., 1999).
+Observational estimates generally show a maximum AMOC of 20 Sv (Buckley and Marshall, 2016; Lumpkin and Speer, 2007), suggesting that most current and past configurations of CESM and CCSM potentially overestimate AMOC, though all configurations are in line with uncertainty estimates (Orsi et al., 1999).